 - Rookie running back Denard Robinson had a career-high 28 yards on two carries.

 - First-year wide receiver Kerry Taylor made his second career start and produced a career-high four catches for 42 yards.

 - The Jaguars had a season-high eight (15 attempts) third down conversions.

 - The Jaguars finished with six penalties for 80 yards, the most yards penalized for the club through 14 games.

 - The Jaguars led for only 1:51.

-Bryan Angerhad three punts for a 45.3-yard average (44.0 net) with one downed inside the 20.
-Anger’s 86 punts through 14 games are the second-most in franchise history for a season.
+- Punter Bryan Anger had three punts for a 45.3-yard average (44.0 net) with one downed inside the 20.
+Anger's 86 punts through 14 games are the second-most in franchise history for a season.
 He set the team record with 91 punts in 2012.

-LaRoy Reynoldsreturned to the lineup after missing the last four games.
+- Rookie linebacker LaRoy Reynolds returned to the lineup after missing the last four games.
 He was suspended four games by the NFL on Nov.
-12 for violating the league’s policy on performance enhancing substances.
+12 for violating the league's policy on performance enhancing substances.

-Russell Allenplayed in his 78th consecutive game, the ninth-longest streak in team history.
+- Linebacker Russell Allen played in his 78th consecutive game, the ninth-longest streak in team history.